Pensioners do need much more affordable medical aid plans because they have limited budgets and higher healthcare needs.

-If you area pensioner, retiree, or over 60, joining medical aid is easy as there is no maximum age limit when joining a scheme.
+If you are a pensioner, retiree, or over 60, joining medical aid is easy as there is no maximum age limit when joining a scheme.

 But, high medical aid premiums are a problem with a very limited budget.